A3ReallifeRPG/Havenborn/README.md

 ## Contact / Contribute
 In case of any questions or if help is needed please open an issue.

-You can also contact us directly < ADD LINK HERE >
+You can also contact us directly [Discord](https://discord.gg/A6ZvQtt/)

 If you want to contribute please get in touch with Rangoo.